pocketlabs/lastcrash-ios-sample/README.md

 ### Optional Delegate

 Setting the delegate is optional.
-If you would like to control the logic behind sending the crash the implement the `LastCrashDelegate` interface and call `setDelegate`.
+If you would like to control the logic behind sending crash reports then implement the `LastCrashDelegate` interface and call `setDelegate`.

 The `lastCrashDidCrash` method will be called when crash reports are available to send.
 This allows you to implement your own logic or ask the user for permission to send crash reports.